yanliang3612/yanliang3612/README.md

 <p >
   <samp>
 Hello, my name is Divin Yan!!!
-I am a Student Researcher with a passion for basketball, proudly supporting the LA Lakers all the way from Shanghai, China.
+I am a Student Researcher with a passion for basketball, proudly supporting the LA Lakers all the way from Fudan University, Shanghai, China.
 Now I am working on Generative Models, AI for Science, and Trustworthy AI challenges with complex data.
   </samp>
   <br/>
   <br/>